lyndonyz/GameVerse/README.md

-# GameVerse
+# How to Run GameVerse Locally:
 ## GameVerse Web Application for Software Architecture

-Node Version: v24.11.0.<br>Make sure you have Visual Studio Code.
+Node Version: v24.11.0.<br>Make sure you have [Visual Studio Code](https://code.visualstudio.com/).

-## For WINDOWS:
+## Step For WINDOWS:
-Use Chocolatey v2.5.1.
+Use Chocolatey v2.5.1. for consistency with this documentation.
+Otherwise if you can set it up without it, you can continue.
-<br>Read how to install Chocolatey on their official documentation for proper installation of node.js
+<br>Read how to install Chocolatey on their [official documentation](https://chocolatey.org/install) for proper installation of node.js

+## Step For MacOS:
+You can install Node.js on a Mac by downloading the official installer from the [Node.js website](https://nodejs.org/en), or by using the Homebrew package manager.

+## Next steps:
-<br>Ensure you have node installed.
+Ensure you have node installed.

-Check using:
+<br>Check using:
 ```node -v```
 <br>Also check if npm is working and check:
 ```npm -v```